Sober Living Homes: the Optimal Foundation For a Rewarding Life in Recovery

 6. Positive feedback and encouraging real growth in you.

 Learning to handle the pressures of business and finances without getting angry or acting like the old you is difficult.
 Words of encouragement from housemates and staff create a sense of accomplishment.

 In a sober living program, your actions will not go unnoticed.
 Living with a sober support team and house meetings help you to focus.
 The team will applaud you for handling a challenge with temperance and grace.
-Plus when your slipping into old habits and behaviors the team will keep you in check.
-Nonetheless, you'll learn new suggestions and coping skills and ways to handle a situation which could end in relapse at home.
+Plus, when you’re slipping into old habits and behaviors, the team will keep you in check.
+Nonetheless, you’ll learn new suggestions and coping skills and ways to handle a situation that could end in relapse at home.

 7. Strengthens resolve to change